An Inexact Augmented Lagrangian Framework for Nonconvex Optimization with Nonlinear Constraints: Convergence Rate

-This condition in \eqref{eq:regularity} is closely related to those in the existing literature.
-In the special case where $g=0$ in~\eqref{prob:01}, it is easy to verify that \eqref{eq:regularity} reduces to the Polyak-Lojasiewicz (PL) condition for minimizing $\|A(x)\|^2$~\cite{karimi2016linear}.
+This inequality implies that gradient is growing faster than a quadratic as we move away from the optimal.
+Assuming that the feasible set $\{ x: A(x) = 0\}$ is non-empty, it is easy to verify that \ref{eq:regularity_special} is equivalent to the PL condition for minimizing $\tilde{f}(x) = \frac{1}{2}\|A(x)\|^2$ with $\nu = \sqrt{2 \mu} $~~\cite{karimi2016linear}.

 PL condition itself is a special case of Kurdyka-Lojasiewicz with $\theta = 1/2$, see \cite[Definition 1.1]{xu2017globally}.
 When $g=0$, it is also easy to see that \eqref{eq:regularity} is weaker than the Mangasarian-Fromovitz (MF) condition in nonlinear optimization \cite[Assumption 1]{bolte2018nonconvex}. {Moreover, {when $g$ is the indicator on a convex set,} \eqref{eq:regularity} is a consequence of the \textit{basic constraint qualification} in \cite{rockafellar1993lagrange}, which itself generalizes the MF condition to the case when $g$ is an indicator function of a convex set.}

 We may think of \eqref{eq:regularity} as a local condition, which should hold within a neighborhood of the constraint set $\{x:A(x)=0\}$ rather than everywhere in $\mathbb{R}^d$.
-There is a constant complexity algorithm in \cite{bolte2018nonconvex} to reach this so-called ``information zone'', which supplements Theorem \ref{thm:main}.
-Lastly, in contrast to most conditions in the nonconvex optimization literature, such as~\cite{flores2012complete}, the condition in~\eqref{eq:regularity} appears to be easier to verify, as we see in the sequel.

-\paragraph{Penalty method.} A classical algorithm to solve \eqref{prob:01} is the penalty method, which is characterized by the absence of the dual variable ($y=0$) in \eqref{eq:Lagrangian}.
+Indeed, the iteration count $k$ appears in \eqref{eq:regularity} to reflect this local nature of the condition.
+Similar kind of arguments on the regularity condition also appear in \cite{bolte2018nonconvex}.
+There is also a constant complexity algorithm in \cite{bolte2018nonconvex} to reach so-called ``information zone'', which supplements Theorem \ref{thm:main}. \paragraph{Penalty method.} A classical algorithm to solve \eqref{prob:01} is the penalty method, which is characterized by the absence of the dual variable ($y=0$) in \eqref{eq:Lagrangian}.
 Indeed, ALM can be interpreted as an adaptive penalty or smoothing method with a variable center determined by the dual variable.
 It is worth noting that, with the same proof technique, one can establish the same convergence rate of Theorem \ref{thm:main} for the penalty method.
 However, while both methods have the same convergence rate in theory, we ignore the uncompetitive penalty method since it is significantly outperformed by iALM in practice.

 \paragraph{Computational complexity.} Theorem~\ref{thm:main} specifies the number of (outer) iterations that Algorithm~\ref{Algo:2} requires to reach a near-stationary point of problem~\eqref{eq:Lagrangian} with a prescribed precision and, in particular, specifies the number of calls made to the solver in Step~2.
 In this sense, Theorem~\ref{thm:main} does not fully capture the computational complexity of Algorithm~\ref{Algo:2}, as it does not take into account the computational cost of the solver in Step~2.